shibatch/nofreelunch/README.md

 questionable.

-Frankly, I cannot help but be surprised that so many prominent OSS projects have already adopted such code of conducts that are ambiguous and of questionable effectiveness.
+Frankly, I cannot help but be surprised that so many prominent OSS projects have already adopted such codes of conduct that are ambiguous and of questionable effectiveness.